A simple read-only Sitecore data provider

 var template = TemplateManager.GetTemplate(_rocketTemplateID, Factory.GetDatabase(_targetDatabaseName));

-(template !=
+if (template != null)

 {